oneoffcoder/books/sphinx/python-dothis/source/file-serde-shelve.rst

 In the example below, ``shelve`` is shown as an alternative for storing multiple objects in one place.

+Serialization choices become easier to maintain when the code states whether it is storing one value or a small keyed collection of values.
+Showing ``shelve`` alongside lower-level pickling makes that tradeoff more concrete for small local persistence tasks.

 Don't do this
 ^^^^^^^^^^^^^